-(4) With the advantage of vertical integration, explore IP business opportunity
+(4) With the advantage of vertical integration, explore IP business and facility operation opportunity

 The Company and its subsidiaries carry out business activities of front-end program production, stage & Set design, back-end equipment technology, and stage construction.
 The Company is the first company in Taiwan to achieve a thorough organization, complete structure, and industrialized development of pop music concerts, which ensures that the organizers are rendered the best performance.
 By providing software services, together with hardware turnkey contracting or related technical services, the quality of performances is ensured and synergy is realized.
 Parties at home and abroad are being attracted to join the cooperation with the Company.
 The interaction of creative design and hardware equipment brings out the best in the Company.
-The Company plans to span the drama IP market field for the production of workplace dramas in the concert industry, start the artist agency business to scout and cultivate artists with potential for the development of copyright IP, and expand the performance market to target at customers of all ages.
-The Company will extend the value of successfully developed IP, focus on sustainable development, and push the original business toward diversified development.
+Looking ahead, the Company are also dedicated in original IP development, spanning the drama IP market field for the production of workplace dramas of the concert industry.
+We are committed to actively expanding its operational scope by enhancing our event organizing business.
+We will prioritize negotiations for the operation of venues with different capacities, aiming to fully integrate venue utilization into our event organizing operations.
+This strategic approach is designed to optimize business performance and achieve robust and diversified operational outcomes.